Arunscape/antergos-prime/README.md

 ### This collection of scripts wants to provide GPU-switching for Hybrid-GPUs like in \*buntu-distributions for Antergos.

+This is a fork of: https://github.com/Antergos/antergos-prime

+which is in turn forks of:
 This is a fork of konstantingoretzki's [AntergosPrime](https://github.com/konstantingoretzki/AntergosPrime) repository which in turn is a fork of emanuellopes's one [archLinuxPrime](https://github.com/emanuellopes/archLinuxPrime) which got optimized for the Antergos distribution.

 We removed the prime-indicator app as it was not working anymore.